Skip to content

 Waveforms Clear Empty all readout Waveform Memory slots or Integration weight Units.

-Waveform Generation Parametric or Upload Select the way to generate waveform.
+Waveform/Weight Generation Mode Parametric or Upload Select the way to generate waveform.

 Parametric Amplitude 0 to 1 Set amplitude factor for parametric readout pulse and integration weight generation.